Visionary Organizing for Education Justice

 Coordinators: Julia Cuneo, Matt Homrich-Knieling, Savannah Gale, Kaitlin Popielarz, and N’Kenge Robertson

 What would education justice look like if it were created by youth and educators in collaboration?
-We will gather in Detroit to explore ideas of youth liberation and school abolition in order to deepen our understanding and practice of radical pedagogy.
+We will gather online in small groups to explore ideas of youth liberation and school abolition in order to deepen our understanding and practice of radical pedagogy.
 We will be joined by youth leaders, school and university teachers and staff, and community organizers and educators involved in education justice work.
 We will build on our understanding of the limitations of schooling and the possibilities of abolitionist teaching through reflection, dialogue, and action planning.
 Participants will leave with a transformed understanding of education justice, meaningful communities of practice across the country, and new skills for enacting abolitionist teaching.

 Call for Participation